|Call or Text Josh @ 727-479-5528

 Polishes contain compounds designed to remove scratches from the

 surface of your paint, while waxes protect your car with a clear, hard

 coating.
 Waxes can be either synthetic or natural, though high-grade

 carnauba wax delivers the best combination of lasting protection and deep

 gloss.
 Polishes provide the “shine” for your paint, while waxes provide the

 2. What is a clearcoat?

 “Clear coat” is a name given to the multi-stage paints used today.
-A “base coat” is
+A “base

-top of the base coat to add depth, brilliance and provide
+applied over the top of the base coat to add depth, brilliance and provide

 Clear coats still require the same care as the old single-stage paints.
 Just

 because the top coat of paint has no pigment in it doesn’t make it

 impervious to environmental conditions.
 Top coats of clear paint still

 oxidize, and the softer paints used today also allow contaminants to easily

 and technology to protect them against damage.

 In short, the need for proper care and maintenance of clearcoat paints is

 3. How often do I need to wax or polish my car?

 It depends on environmental elements your car typically endures.
 If your

 vehicle is kept garaged on a daily basis, then a polish or wax can last as

 long four to six months.
 If your car is kept outdoors under harsh conditions,

 then it will need to be waxed as often as once a month.
 As a general rule

 of thumb, we recommend that a light colored car be polished and waxed at

 usually require more frequent and specialized attention.

 4. What is a Sealer and Glaze?

-When applied before waxing, a Sealer and Glaze helps hide minor scratches,
+When applied before waxing, a Sealer and Glaze helps hide minor

-and shine, while giving paint that deep, wet look.
+enhances clarity and shine, while giving paint that deep, wet look.
 If left

 unprotected, a Sealer and Glaze will not last long.
 It therefore needs an

 immediate coating of protective wax to truly have long lasting benefit.

 5. Why can’t I use household cleaners to wash my car?

-Household cleaners like dishwashing detergent are specifically designed to
+Household cleaners like dishwashing detergent are specifically designed

-some household detergents have micro-fine abrasive
+no protection.
+Also, some household detergents have micro-fine abrasive

 in them.
 These can permanently scratch your car’s surface.
 Always use a

 premium quality, commercial liquid car wash.
 They are formulated to

 dissolve dirt and grime without removing your car’s beautiful wax finish.

 6. What about once-a-year wax and polish products?

 Your car deserves better than once-a-year products.
-It is likely the second largest
+It is likely the second

-regimen of washing and waxing pays enormous
+vehicle.
+A regular regimen of washing and waxing pays enormous

 dividends for years down the road.
 The intrinsic weakness of once-a-year

 products will become painfully apparent as the years pass.

 7. What’s the best way to remove bugs and tar without dulling

 Use our California Gold® Car Wash full strength with a soft scrubber

 8. How can I tell if I have a clear coat?

 Most modern paint finishes are clear coat.
-The easiest way to tell is to check the
+The easiest way to tell is to

-make), or by checking your new car’s window
+(depending on vehicle make), or by checking your new car’s window

 towel) whenever you use a polish like Mothers® Pre-Wax Cleaner, Sealer

 and Glaze, or Carnauba Cleaner Wax.
 If the color of the paint is

 transferred to the applicator, then you do not have a clear coat.
 The color

 you see is the oxidized dead paint being removed by the polish.
 With a

 clear coat, the top layer of the finish is transparent and has no color to

 transfer to the applicator.
 The color of your vehicle will not transfer to the

 applicator if the clear coat is intact.

 9. Can I wax my vehicle in the sun?

 We recommend you wax out of direct sunlight.
 When your paint’s finish

 gets hot, it ”bakes” the wax, hardening it to a point where it can be difficult

 to remove.
 Try early morning or late afternoon when the sun’s at a low

 angle, or try pulling the vehicle under a tree or into the shade of a building.

 And, applying a wax or polish in sunlight can ”shock” your paint, much like

 10. How often should I wash my car?

 As often as practical.
-Most enthusiasts wash their vehicles at least once a week.
+Most enthusiasts wash their vehicles at least once a

-using Mothers® Showtime® Instant Detailer before your
+to wash, try using Mothers® Showtime® Instant Detailer before your

 vehicle gets dirty.
 Its unique formulation restores your vehicle’s show car

 not a replacement for waxing — it’s a supplement.

 11. Can I Wax without using Pre-Wax Cleaner first?

 If your paint is perfectly clean, sure.
 Try this test.
-Run the backside of your hand
+Run the backside of your

-Gold® Clay Bar System.
+or Mothers® California Gold® Clay Bar System.

-Pre-Wax Cleaner is also a great way to ”feather” the edges of minor scratches and
+Pre-Wax Cleaner is also a great way to ”feather” the edges of minor

-Bar with Mothers® Sealer and Glaze and give your
+Wax Cleaner or Clay Bar with Mothers® Sealer and Glaze and give your

 car or truck’s finish extra depth and richness.
 Then, apply the Mothers®

 Natural Formula Pure Carnauba Wax to protect the polished finish.

 12. What is a Clay Bar?

-Clay bars, like the one in our Mothers® California Gold® Clay Bar Paint Saving
+Clay bars, like the one in our Mothers® California Gold® Clay Bar Paint

-cause damage.
+become embedded and cause damage.
 These contaminants aren’t easily

 removed, even by washing or waxing, but the clay makes it easy.

-If you can feel bumps in the paint after washing and drying, chances are you’ll
+If you can feel bumps in the paint after washing and drying, chances are

-using a clay bar, and to always wax afterwards (clay bars
+your car before using a clay bar, and to always wax afterwards (clay bars

 will remove wax from your car’s finish).